vishalvs7/Impledge-recruitment-solution/README.md

 Python 3.x, jupyter notebook

-Methods
+Methodology:

 TrieNode Class
     Description: Represents a node in the trie data structure.
     Attributes:

         children: A dictionary to store child nodes.
         is_end_of_word: A flag indicating the end of a word.

 insert_word:

     Description: Inserts a word into the trie.
     Parameters:
     root: The root node of the trie.
     word: The word to be inserted.

 is_compounded_word:

     Description: Checks if a word is a compounded word.
     Parameters:
     root: The root node of the trie.
     word: The word to be checked.
     Returns: True if the word is compounded, False otherwise.

 find_longest_compounded_word:

     Description: Finds the longest and second-longest compounded words from a list.
     Parameters:
     words: A list of words to be processed.
     Returns: A tuple containing the longest and second-longest compounded words.